 Bring a ball and play fetch.
 Or, for something different, bring a child’s pool out and fill it with water.
 Then watch as your dog enjoys jumping in and out of it and getting cooled off by the water.
 It will provide lots of jumping fun and most likely give you the gift of laughter as you watch.
 If you don’t have a pool, sprinklers work too if you can coax them into running through the water.

 Most dogs love to fetch toys.
 Try getting a new squeaky toy for your dog to enjoy and play tug-of-war for indoor fun.
 This keeps your dog moving inside even when you can’t get outside.
 There are a tremendous amount of mental stimulation toys for dogs.
 If they don’t like the one you got, try something new until you find what they prefer.
+You don't have to purchase a new toy every time.
+Use the cardboard roll from your paper towels which they could shred, and it will eventually break down in your yard.

 Yoga with your dog, or Doga